What does Paul say in this verse?

 Is Paul referring here to water baptism?

 By baptism, Paul rarely means water baptism.
 Here too, his emphasis is on Spirit baptism since he says by this baptism, they were raised up with Christ.
-Still, the act of water baptism is not far away since this is the visible symbol of the Spirit’s baptism.
+Still, the act of water baptism is not far away from his mind since this is the visible symbol behind Paul’s thought.
 That’s why Paul speaks here of being buried with Christ which corresponds to being immersed in water and being raised up with Christ implying one coming up out of the water.
 A similar thought to this is in Romans 6:3-4 where Paul speaks of Spirit baptism but with the symbolism of water baptism close at hand.

 What is the relationship between baptism and circumcision?

 First, note that there must be a relationship between these two in Paul’s mind.
 The syntax of the passage requires it.
 The nominative plural participle συνταφέντες is modifying the plural subject of the main verb περιετμήθητε.
+This means that there is a relationship between these two; denying that there is a relationship between these two is ruled out by the syntax.
 To understand this passage, one has to explain what this relation is (see the options in GGBB p621).
-Simply denying that there is a relationship between these two is not an option.
 The question is not if there is a relationship but what is that relationship.

 Is is accurate, then, to say that baptism has replaced circumcision?